Treatment of rib pain is usually straightforward unless associated with trauma or costochondritis.

 Whilst very occasionally something really serious (like a lung tumour) can invade this space, the usual cause of irritation of the artery and nerves is either a first rib subluxation, or Scalene muscle spasm.
 Often they occur together.

 Cervical ribs arise occasionally in the neck.
-Chiropractic rib pain treatment is the first port of call, though it won't "cure" the condition.
+Chiropractic rib treatment is the first port of call, though it won't "cure" the condition.

 It's a grizzly operation to remove offending rib, and not without dangers to both the artery and nerves that supply the arm.